awsdocs/aws-snowball-user-guide/doc_source/using-client.md

 **To test data transfer using the Snowball client**

-1. Download and install the Snowball client from the [AWS Snowball Tools Download](http://aws.amazon.com/snowball/tools) page\.
+1. Download and install the Snowball client from the [AWS Snowball Resources](http://aws.amazon.com/snowball/resources/) page\.

 1. Ensure that your workstation can communicate with your data source across the local network\.
 We recommend that you have as few hops as possible between the two\.